 Whereas shader-based effects work on individual pixels, Object Effects work on the entire composition of a layer.
-This means that Object Effects can work outside the original pixel boundaries of content, allowing them to move the content without it being cropped.
-Object Effects can move, rotate, crop, or strobe the content, and can also add complex openGL manipulations to the 3D aspects of the layer.
+This means that Object Effects can work outside the original pixel boundaries of content, allowing them to affect the content without the result being cropped to the content's pixel boundaries.
+Object Effects can move, flip, or crop the content, and can also add other manipulations to the 3D aspects of the layer.